📣 Announcing GrowSurf for Startups! Eligible startups can receive discounts. Apply here →

 Step 4: Who Gives Them a Plan

-Customers trust a guide who gives them a plan.
-This is the guide's main goal.
-If we look at movies, the guide provides the hero with a plan.
+Customers trust a guide who gives them a clear, actionable plan to follow.
+This is the guide's main goal in the story.
+If we look at classic stories and movies, the guide provides the hero with a plan - the roadmap they need to follow to overcome obstacles and achieve success.
 The plan is the bridge the hero must cross to arrive at the climactic scene.
 Juliet has to drink the potion the apothecary gives her to be free to be with Romeo.
-Rocky has to train using nontraditional methods.
+Rocky has to train using nontraditional methods to defeat his opponent.

-In the business world, plans can take many shapes and forms.
-But all plans do one of two things: they either clarify how somebody can do business with us or remove the sense of risk customers might have if they're considering purchasing our products or services.
+In the business world, these plans can take many shapes and forms tailored to your industry.
+But at their core, all effective brand story plans do one of two things: they either clarify the specific steps someone can take to become a customer and do business with you, or they remove any sense of risk, uncertainty or friction that customers might have if they're considering purchasing your products or services.
+As Semrush states, "Without a guide to guide them, your customers might end up feeling confused and wondering whether your product or service will work for them.
+That confusion will be an excuse not to do business with you."

 For example, the plan can look something like this: